Best Open Source AI Gateway in 2026

 Gaps

-- No semantic caching, virtual keys with budget enforcement, or MCP.
+- No built‑in semantic caching, virtual keys with budget enforcement, or MCP (Managed Cloud Platform) integration.

-- Custom AI features require writing Lua plugins – extra engineering effort.
+- Custom AI functionality requires writing Lua plugins, which adds engineering effort.

 Kong AI Gateway